drewmiley/NewcastleCineworld/README.md

 # Newcastle Gate Cineworld

-Displays the next 10 films to be shown at Newcastle Gate Cineworld.
+Displays the next films to be shown at Newcastle Gate Cineworld today.

 Ractive setup with bootstrap, babel, and webpack.